togglebyte/togglebit.io/content/posts/2021-03-03_rust-opengl-part-1.md

 ## Vertex buffer object

 The vertex buffer object stores the vertices.
+`glBufferData` can only be called once on a vbo.
+Calling it twice will overwrite the previous data.

 Before any operation can be performed on the vertices, a VBO has to be created and bound: